agiliq/building-api-django/docs/chapter2.rst

         serializer_class = VoteSerializer

-    class UserCreate(generics.CreateAPIView):
-        """
-        Create an User
-        """

-        serializer_class = UserSerializer

-    class UserDetail(generics.RetrieveAPIView):
-        """
-        Retrieve a User
-        """

-        queryset = User.objects.all()
-        serializer_class = UserSerializer

 When writting a generic view we will override the view and set several calss attributes.

 Let us have a look in to the important parts in the code.

 - queryset: This will be used to return objects from the view.
 - serializer_class: This will be used for validating and deserializing the input and for seraizling the output.